Installing OpenSCAD on your computer and customizing a design

 What’s really special is the way that OpenSCAD allows you to view your design easily from any angle to give you a better picture of how your print will look.
 Try clicking and dragging the image with the left and right mouse buttons, and try zooming in and out with the mouse wheel.

 One more thing… In the Design menu, make sure that Automatic Reload and Preview is checked.
-It will come in handy when you start using the .info files to take your designs to the next level.
+It will come in handy when you start using the .txt file to take your design to the next level.